 The majority of the relevant obligations are established in the GDPR, including a number of obligations of the data controllers, rights of the data subject and legal basis for personal data processing.
 International data transfers are also regulated, with specific rules on extra-EEA transfers.
 Furthermore, the GDPR establishes specific rules on disclosing or entrusting the processing of personal data to third parties.
 All personal data processing activities related to the personal data of EUbased data subjects would need to be compliant with both the GDPR and any local regulations.
 Additionally, due to the special character of personal data processed (i.e. health data) a high and up-to-date level of organisational and technical safeguards would need to be ensured, in line with Article 32 of the GDPR.

-The collection and processing of personal data in this scope is governed by the following laws and regulations:
+Yes.
+Without prejudice of cybersecurity related laws and regulations applicable to the health sector, the collection and processing of personal data in this scope is governed by the following laws and regulations:

 - Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons regarding the processing of personal data and on the free movement of such data ("GDPR");